 If you have a large- or giant-breed dog, hip dysplasia has probably always been on your mind.
-Since hip dysplasia is so common in larger dog breeds, you can never really feel ‘in the clear’ from the disease.
+Since hip dysplasia is so common in larger dog breeds, you can never really feel "in the clear" from the disease.
 As a pet parent, here’s what you need to know about hip dysplasia and the costs associated with treatment:

 What is Hip Dysplasia in Dogs?